johnwils/meteor-react-template/README.md

 A live demo is available at [https://meteortemplate.jdwilson.ca](https://meteortemplate.jdwilson.ca)

-## authentication / routing
+## routing / redirects
-Authentication and routing are based on [this Meteor Chef article](https://themeteorchef.com/tutorials/getting-started-with-react-router-v4) using React Router 4.

-2 higher order components `<Authenticated />` and `<Public />` are used in the top level App.js component.
-They are used to render routes and redirect as needed.
+React Router 4 props are accessible in every page level component.
+This allows access to 'redirect' functions and url params, etc.

 When logged in, users are redirected to the '/profile' route.
 When logged out, users are redirect to the '/login' route.

 ## folder structure

 The folder structure is developer friendly, easy to navigate and follows the official Meteor docs.
 ### pages
 Each 'route' is represented by a folder in the 'pages' directory.
-All data fetching is done at this top page level.
+Most data fetching is done at this top page level.
+These pages are the 'smart' or 'container' components.
+They fetch data and pass it as props to presentational components.

 ### components
-Reusable components in the 'components' directory are imported as needed.
-If a component requires data, it is passed as props from the parent component.
-This means props are usually passed only 1 component away.
+Reusable components in the 'components' directory are 'dumb' or ''presentational' components.
+These are mostly functional, stateless components.
+If a component requires data, it is passed as props from it's page component.

+*Note:* Meteor's `withTracker` can also access data in any sub component (if really needed).

 ### api
 The 'api' folder contains 1 folder per collection (all methods and publications for each endpoint are exclusive to each folder).
 This makes it easy to maintain each collection.

+#### methods
+All methods use [mdg:validated-method](https://atmospherejs.com/mdg/validated-method).
+The benefits of validated methods over regular methods are listed here: [https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod](https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod)

+[didericis:callpromise-mixin](https://atmospherejs.com/didericis/callpromise-mixin) is used as a mixin with validated methods to return a promise to the client instead of a callback.
+Async/await code is used on the client for handling the promise based methods.

 The overall folder structure and component code are designed to be as modular as possible.

 ## scss
 SCSS is also locally scoped to each page/component folder.
 This makes managing styles easy, as .scss files are in the same folder as the component file.

+*Note:* although most styling can be done via 'classes' using the Bootstrap API (see below)

 ### global styles
 There is 1 main.scss file that imports Bootstrap and 1 custom.scss to override default styles.
 App-wide custom theming can be setup easily in custom.scss.